All Episodes

 And most of all, it is the community on which we really do rely to support the independent journalism that we do here every night.

-If you want to join, you simply click the join button right below the video player on the Rumble page, and it will take you directly there.
+If you want to join, you simply click the join button right below the video player on the Rumble page and it will take you directly there.

-now welcome to a new episode of system update starting right now All right, so before we get into tonight's segments, I just want to say earlier today I appeared on Megan Kelly's program for two full hours.
+now welcome to a new episode of system update starting right now all right so before we get into tonight's segments i just want to say earlier today i appeared on megan kelly's program for two full hours I always enjoy talking to Megan, even when we disagree.

 In fact, sometimes, especially when we disagree, we have no problem going on and debating and even arguing about things where we have differences.

-Uh, Barry Weiss's likely sale of the free press for more than a hundred million dollars to Larry Ellison's son and her elevation to some sort of supreme ideological enforcer at CBS News.
+We covered a lot of issues earlier today, including the legal trouble that Lisa Cook, the member of the Federal Reserve Board, seems to have found herself in, Barry Weiss's likely sale of the free press for more than $100 million to Larry Ellison's son and her elevation to some sort of supreme ideological enforcer at CBS News.

-Uh, there's a lot of topics that we discussed there that we won't cover on the show tonight.
+If you want to check that out, there's a lot of topics that we discussed there that we won't cover on the show tonight.

-Uh, so if that's something that interests you, feel free.
+So if that's something that interests you, feel free.

-There clearly has been a deliberate buildup of tensions on the part of the Trump administration with the country of Venezuela.
+All right, for tonight, there clearly has been a deliberate buildup of tensions on the part of the Trump administration with the country of Venezuela.

-It has been a long time very bipartisan goal to engineer regime change in Venezuela, both because Venezuela is part of the part of the world that we consider to be our domain, our backyard, ever since the Monroe Doctrine.
+It has been a long time, very bipartisan goal to engineer regime change in Venezuela, both because Venezuela is part of the part of the world that we consider to be our domain, our backyard, ever since the Monroe Doctrine.

-We rule all of the hemisphere, and if there's a government we dislike, that government has to be removed.
+And if there's a government we dislike, that government has to be removed.

-You may remember that for years, the both parties in Washington indulged this absolutely delusional fantasy that the real president of Venezuela was not first Hugo Chavez and then Nicolas Maduro, who were actually in charge of governing Venezuela,
+You may remember that for years, both parties in Washington indulged this absolutely delusional fantasy that the real president of Venezuela was not first Hugo Chavez and then Nicolas Maduro who were actually in charge of governing Venezuela, but instead someone named Juan Guaido, who we just singled out some very pro-U.S., pro-Western puppet.

-but instead someone named Juan Guido, who we just singled out, some very pro-US, pro-Western puppet, and we're like, he's the president of Venezuela, even though he never received any votes, and he came to Washington, and there was a State of the Union address, and Donald Trump introduced him as the legitimate president of Venezuela.
+And he came to Washington and there was a State of the Union address and Donald Trump introduced him as the legitimate president of Venezuela.

-So regime change in Venezuela, very oil-rich Venezuela, just total coincidence, but it's worth noting, has been a longtime goal of both parties in Washington, but particularly of Marco Rubio, because Marco Rubio is for many reasons fixated on Latin America.
+So regime change in Venezuela, very oil-rich Venezuela, just total coincidence, but it's worth noting, has been a longtime goal of both parties in Washington, but particularly of Marco Rubio, because Marco Rubio is, for many reasons, fixated on Latin America.

 His parents came as refugees from Cuba.